stargately/stargately-docs/src/pages/about-us.md

 title: About Us
 ---

+Stargately is a challenger in SaaS tooling, leveraging best-in-class open source technology to speed up the software development and community building process.
+Stargately's mission is to warp the startup to the destination galaxy.
+Starting with double-entry bookkeeping software, Stargately applies cutting-edge innovations from the open-source community into startups, small businesses and online communities, enabling Internet applications and communities to be built with speed and quality.

 # About Us

 ## Who we are

-We are an engineering team that helps entrepreneurs and startups build products from scratch, including mobile apps, SaaS/websites, Chrome extensions, backends, and data analysis services.
+We are an engineering team that builds mobile apps, SaaS/websites, Chrome extensions, backends, and data analysis services.

 We are interested in open source technologies.